aburks18/owf8-ozoneplatform/README.md

 #### Looking for OWF 6.0 and 7.0?
 Please see the [OWF repository](https://github.com/ozoneplatform/owf).

+#### This project has been deprecated.
+Any use in a production environment is at your own risk!

 This is a super project for all ozoneplatform projects.
 This project can be used to build all sub projects.
 This project also contains the ultimate maven super pom.